|

 Medecins Sans Frontieres is warning that thousands will die if the world does not double the amount of food sent to the region.

-High level sources in Washington tell us that the US administration and congress have privately agreed that a military force is needed immediately to halt the genocide in Sudan.
+Passion of the Present reports High level sources in Washington tell us that the US administration and congress have privately agreed that a military force is needed immediately to halt the genocide in Sudan.
 Key leaders have agreed to approve whatever is required to enable such a force.
 This commitment has been communicated to Kofi Annan.
 We believe that similar commitments have been made by other nations.

 Military and logistical preparations have been made by the US, UK, France, Australia, and the Netherlands.
 The US and France have coordination teams on the ground in neighboring Sudan, and are now in position to provide technical assistance to the rescue mission.
+France has reportedly sent 200 soldiers to the border of Chad and Sudan to help with humanitarian work and guard against the Janjaweed.

-Ibrahim told Refugees International about a week after the attack that among those captured during the assault were four of her brothers and six young children, including three of her cousins.
+The Washington Post ran this op-ed over the weekend Ibrahim told Refugees International about a week after the attack that among those captured during the assault were four of her brothers and six young children, including three of her cousins.
 As Ibrahim watched in horror, several of the attackers began grabbing the screaming children and throwing them one by one into a raging fire.
 One of the male villagers ran from his hiding place to plead for their lives.
 It was a fatal error.
 The raiders subdued the man and later beheaded him and dismembered his body.
 All six of the children were burned.
 Ibrahim's four brothers have not been heard from since.
+You can get a list of organizations working in Darfur and Chad here.

-posted by Eugene Oregon at 9:32 AM
+Eugene Oregon at 9:32 AM